National emblem of China: People's Republic of China

-Emblem of Chinese People's Political Consultative Conference, designed by China Central Academy of Fine Arts, which their first round proposal was based on.
+Emblem of the Chinese People's Political Consultative Conference, designed by China Central Academy of Fine Arts, which their first round proposal was based on.

 The first communist government in China known as the Chinese Soviet Republic had the emblem adopted in 1934.
 It consisted of a hammer and sickle on a globe, and the grain ears are placed under and on both sides of the earth.
 Above the earth and the five-pointed star is written the "Chinese Soviet Republic" on the top, and the "Workers of the world, unite!" written on the bottom.

 On July 10, 1949, the government held a public competition for the design of the national emblem, however no satisfactory designs were selected.
 Therefore, on September 27, 1949, the First Plenary Session of Chinese People's Political Consultative Conference decided to invite designers for the proposals of the national emblem and two groups from two universities were selected in September 1949.
 Three proposals were selected for the first round discussion: